cmgospod/review_notes/notes/Unit 1.md

 n!/(n-k)!
 Student's t-test tests if two samples are from the same population Bayes is the same as aIb/bIa = a/b
+Unit 1 Sprint 3 is linalg
+probably not something to worry about numpy arrays, determinants, etc